 Our Scripps Networks segment is comprised of nine national television networks - ION, Bounce, Court TV, Defy TV, Grit, ION Mystery, Laff, Scripps News and TrueReal.
-The networks reach nearly every U.S. television home through free over-the-air ("OTA") broadcast, cable/satellite, connected TV and digital distribution.
+The networks reach nearly every U.S. television home through free overthe-air ("OTA") broadcast, cable/satellite, connected TV and digital distribution.

 The segment generates revenue principally from the sale of advertising time on the national television networks.
 Advertising revenue generated by our networks depends on viewership ratings and advertising rates paid by advertisers for delivery of advertisements to certain viewer demographics.
 Advertising revenue is sold in the upfront, scatter (together called general market), direct response and connected TV markets.
 In the upfront market, advertisers buy advertising time for upcoming seasons and, by committing to purchase in advance, lock in the advertising rates they will pay for the upcoming year.
 In the scatter market, advertisers buy their spots closer to the time when the spots will run.
 The mix of upfront and scatter market advertising time sold is based upon the economic conditions at the time the sales take place, impacting the sell-out levels management is willing or able to obtain.
 The demand in the scatter market then impacts the pricing achieved for our remaining general market advertising inventory.
 Scatter market pricing can vary from upfront pricing and can be volatile.
 In most cases, advertising sales in the upfront and scatter markets are subject to ratings guarantees that require us to provide additional advertising time if the guaranteed audience levels are not achieved.
-Similar to the scatter market, direct response advertisers buy their spots closer to the time when the spots will run and pricing can vary based on demand.
-Direct response advertisers buy spots based on expected performance, giving advertisers an efficient and measured way to reach their customers.
-Direct response advertising is not subject to ratings guarantees.
+Similar to the scatter market, direct response advertisers buy spots based on expected performance, giving advertisers an efficient and measured way to reach their customers.
+Direct response advertiseris is not subject to ratings guarantees.